lewagon/awesome-navbars/README.md

 ### Navbar button style

-Our `navbar.scss` gives you lots of flexibility for pimping your navbar button.
+Our `navbar.scss` gives you lot of flexibility for pimping your navbar button.

 ```scss
 $btn-height: 40px;